-- 2Checkout pays you in the full value of the transaction, minus the commissions you agreed to for your account, regardless of the number of installments (this is covered directly by the banks).
+- 2Checkout pays you the full value of the transaction, minus the commissions you agreed to for your account, regardless of the number of installments (this is covered directly by the banks).

 - Why is this important?

-- Authorization rates are much higher on locally issued cards (given fact that numerous Brazilian credit cards are closed for cross-border transactions) and access to installments is done through a local acquirer.
+- Authorization rates are much higher on locally issued cards (given the fact that numerous Brazilian credit cards are closed for cross-border transactions) and access to installments is done through a local acquirer.

 - What is the 2Checkout commission for domestic Brazilian cards?